distribits/distribits-2024-website/content/location.md

 ## Transport

-The venue is well connected to public transport
+The venue is well-connected to public transport

 - close to Düsseldorf's central train station: 16 min walk, or three subway stops (U75/76/78/79) to Heinrich-Heine-Alle (and then a 4min walk)
 - 25 min by public transport from the airport (DUS)